vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-builders/vtex-io-documentation-admin-builder.md

 ]
 ```

-In this example, there is a list of objects.
-It is also possible to have only a single object.
 The properties in these objects are:

-- `"adminVersion"`: Specifies an Admin version for the page.
-The presence of this property only in the second object indicates that the first one is for the previous Admin version and the second one is for the [redesigned Admin](https://help.vtex.com/en/v4).
+- `"adminVersion"`: Specifies the Admin version for the page.
+The presence of this property only in the second object indicates that the first one is for the Admin version `3.x` and the second one is for the [redesigned Admin](https://help.vtex.com/en/v4).
 - `"section"` and `"subSection"`: indicate which section and subsection of the Admin the page will be, respectively.
-The first will be inside an existing section `"storeSetup"`.
-The second object will be inside an existing section `"storeSettings"` and an existing subsection `"storeFront"`.
+The first will be inside an existing section, `"storeSetup"`.
+The second object will be inside an existing section, `"storeSettings"`, and an existing subsection, `"storeFront"`.
-- `"path"`: contains the path in the URL to access the page, and correlates with the component defined in the `routes.json` file.
+- `"path"`: Contains the path in the URL to access the page, and correlates with the component defined in the `routes.json` file.
-- `"subSectionItems"`: a list where each object represents a page in the subsection.
+- `"subSectionItems"`: A list where each object represents a page in the subsection.
-- `"titleId"` and `"labelId"`: identifiers of the component.
+- `"titleId"` and `"labelId"`: Identifiers of the component.
 This will be used by the `messages` builder to map the navigation and the name of the app in each language.

+### `routes.json` file

+Here we have an object of objects, where each inner object maps a component to a path.
+The keys of the objects inside use the format `"admin.app.{routeName}"`, where `{routeName}` is an identifier to the route.

 ```json routes.json
 {